AdobeDocs/experience-manager-assets-essentials.en/help/using/edit-images.md

  * Supported file type: JPEG or PNG.
  * Maximum file size supported: 40 MB.
  * Supported width and height range: Between 50 to 8000 pixels.
+ * Relode the page to see the latest saved new asset in the source folder.

 ### Create new assets using Adobe Express {#create-new-assets-using-embedded-editor}